 Gift Aid allows charities (and Community Amateur Sports Clubs) to claim back the basic rate of tax already paid on donations by the donor (without any financial impact on the donor).
-Gift Aid is currently worth 20p for every pound donated by UK taxpayers (July 2013).
+Gift Aid is currently worth 25p for every pound donated by UK taxpayers (August 2024).

 To claim Gift Aid, you need to register with HM Revenue & Customs (HMRC) for tax purposes.
-The donor then has to make a declaration to give the charity permission to reclaim the tax back on their donation.
-Usually this declaration involves ticking a box to say they would like Gift Aid to be claimed.
+The donor then has to make a declaration to give the charity permission to reclaim the tax back on their donation unless the donation is small.

-Further links and support:
+Further Sources: